nickveenhof/facets/README.txt

 REQUIREMENTS
 ------------
-No other modules required, though the module is useless without an implementing module like search api.
+No other modules required, we're supporting drupal core as a source for creating facets.
+Though we recommend using Search API, as that integration is better tested.

 INSTALLATION
 ------------